lucabriguglia/OpenCQRS/docs/With-Event-Sourcing.md

 ```

 Note that the empty constructor is required in order to create a new object.
 After every command is executed, an event is added to the pending list of events and applied to the domain object by calling the **AddAndApplyEvent** method.
-The **Apply** methods are also used to load the object from history when _GetById_ method of the Repository is called.
+The **Apply** methods are also used to load the object from history when using _GetById_ method of the Repository.

 Next, create a command and an event: